An imposing peak that towers over the city, taking a day trip from Lucerne to Mount Pilatus is a can’t-miss adventure in Switzerland!

 - Ticket Cost | included with purchase of cogwheel train ticket

-Once you are ready to finish your journey, jump in a cable car to Kriens for a 20 minute ride.
+Once you are ready to finish your journey, jump in a cable car to Kriens for a 20-minute ride.
 While the trip may be coming to an end, the views aren’t over quite yet.

 As we broke through the clouds, we were surprised by another incredible view of the town of Kriens and Lake Lucerne below.